bniculea/java-course/chapter14/chapter14.md

         }
      ```

-3. Given an array with `n` elements, create a C++ program which will determin how many elements are outside the closed interval determined by the first and last element
+3. Given an array with `n` elements, create a JAVA program which will determin how many elements are outside the closed interval determined by the first and last element

 - Sample Input:
   - n = 6